Picture BooksA Fantastic Spring Picture Book List for Elementary Teachers with 20 Titles

 The Snowy Day Ezra Jack Keats will bring lots of joy and learning to your classroom this winter!
 Whether you use one of these 15 activities for early childhood learners, modify one to meet your needs, or come up with one on your own, your students will benefit greatly from your time and effort.
 Remember that reading, writing, and science are inexplicably linked, and when you integrate them together in your own classroom, it can help save time in your very busy schedule.

-If you love the suggestions in The Snowy Day activities for kindergarten section, but don’t feel like you have the time to develop materials on your own, check out the Snow Picture Book Companion for Kindergarten with pre-made worksheets, lesson plans, background information, and an answer key.
+If you love the suggestions in The Snowy Day activities for kindergarten section, but don’t feel like you have the time to develop materials on your own, check out the Snow and Winter Weather Mini Unit for Kindergarten with pre-made worksheets, lesson plans, background information, and an answer key.
 Also, if you need some more inspiration for teaching about snow, check out “The Helpful Guide to Teaching the Season Transition to Winter”.

 Basil, A. (n.d).
 The Impact of “The Snowy Day”.
 Retrieved from http://www.judynewmanatscholastic.com/blog/2019/12/author-ezra-jack-keats-snowy-day/